Whitley County Historical Museum

 The Whitley County Historical Society has been an accepted organization for the Kroger Community Rewards Program!
 To Use the Kroger Community Rewards Program simply visit http://www.kroger.com.
 Once logged into your Kroger account, search for WHITLEY COUNTY HISTORICAL SOCIETY either by name or GP137 and then click Enroll.
 New users will need to create an account which requires some basic information, a valid email address and a rewards card.
 That's it!
 Now each time your shop you can help support the Whitley County Historical Society!Participants must swipe their registered Kroger rewards card or use the phone number that is related to their registered Kroger rewards card when shopping for each purchase to count.

 HEY KIDS!
 Do you love history?
-Join the Whitley County History Club!
+Stop by the Museum and join the Whitley County History Club!

 Upcoming Events & Information

 Make a difference by donating to the Whitley County Historical Society.

 May 30 - July 1, 2023 – Hoosiers and their Hooch - Perspectives on Prohibition, a Traveling Exhibit sponsored by the Indiana Historical Society.

 Visitors will be taken through the rise and fall of prohibition in Indiana and throughout the entire country.
 The exhibit spans the dawn of the temperance movement of the 1900s, the roaring 1920s and the unprecedented repeal of a constitutional amendment during the Great Depression.